daraghcurtis/cloudSystemCA2/README.md

 ![Topology Diagram](https://github.com/daraghcurtis/cloudSystemCA2/blob/main/tropoImage.png "Network Topology")

 ### Purpose
-Simulate a network for automation test engineers. <br>
++ Simulate a network for automation test engineers. <br>
-Anything coming from h99 (mobile) should be handled by mobile hosts via flow rules. <br>
++ Anything coming from h99 (mobile) should be handled by mobile hosts via flow rules in switches. <br>
-Anything coming from h1 (desktop) should be handled by desktop switches via flow rules. <br>
++ Anything coming from h1 (desktop) should be handled by desktop hosts via flow rules in switches. <br>
-Load balance the traffic between the switches using round-robin (simple form) . <br>
++ Load balance the traffic between the switches using round-robin (simple form) . <br>

 ## Features
 1. Connects to a remote floodlight controller